 jadice server runs from Java version 1.5.
-For the installation first the distribution file (jadice-server-4.2.x.x-dist.zip) has to be unpacked.
+For the installation first the distribution file (jadice-server-4.3.x.x-dist.zip) has to be unpacked into an empty directory on the server's local disk.
+Any following files or folder names listed in this developer's guide are relative to this directory.